hylu-dev/hylu-blog/content/posts/osu_fanart2.md

 ## The Background

-Once I got some Blender fundamentals to work with, I figured it was time to move on the modelling the characters for real...
+Once I got some Blender fundamentals to work with, I figured it was time to move on to modelling the characters for real...
 Except I really procrastinated this.
 It just felt daunting to actually start modelling anything on my own and when I did start I'd just scrap it after a few minutes and give up.
 Instead, I again took a detour and decided to put together a background for the art piece.

 I had a lot fun with this.
 Since the background is purely graphic rather than painterly, I felt a lot less of that artist daunt that kept me from starting anything.
 I didn't have to worry about line consistency or symmetricity, in fact, I did everything with my mouse.